ocrmypdf/OCRmyPDF/docs/installation.md

 ## Installing HEAD revision from sources

-If you have `git` and Python 3.11 or newer installed, you can install from source.
+If you have `git` and Python 3.12 or newer installed, you can install from source.
+(Python 3.11 is supported but 3.12+ is recommended.)
 When the `pip` installer runs, it will alert you if dependencies are missing.

 If you prefer to build every from source, you will need to [build